 - Letter of interest – tell us why you are interested in SLaM (250 words max).

-- Project/Activity description – describe your project or activity and articulate your goals, include what stage of development you are in if applicable (250 words max).
+- Project Description – describe your project or activity and articulate your goals (250 words max).

 - Resume – individual or all members if submitting as a group.

-- Support material (highly recommended but not required) – anything to tell us more about your project or give us a glimpse into your practice.
+- Support material (recommended but not required) – give us a glimpse into your project or practice.

-eg. play excerpts (5 pages max), video submission (2 minutes max), design portfolio (5 images max), etc. Give us a shout if you need help transferring larger video or image files.
+Examples: play excerpts (5 pages max), video submission (2 minutes max), design portfolio (5 images max), etc. Give us a shout if you need help transferring larger video or image files.

 *Note that all activity for projects need to be completed by October 31st, 2022.